JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/SECURITY_DASHBOARD.md

-# ForgeBoard NX – Security Dashboard 🦅🔒
+# ForgeBoard – Security Dashboard 🦅🔒
 *Last Updated: May 7, 2025*

-Welcome to the **Security Dashboard** for the ForgeBoard NX monorepo!
+Welcome to the **Security Dashboard** for the ForgeBoard monorepo!
 This security interface provides a real-time bird's-eye view of our application's security posture.
 It appears in the main menu alongside Home, Metrics, Kablam Board, Logs, Diagnostics, and Documentation, offering developers and DevSecOps engineers an interactive hub for all things security.

 This README serves as a comprehensive guide and living documentation for the Security Dashboard feature.
 Here we'll cover its purpose, design, setup, and future roadmap in detail – with plenty of examples, visuals, and tips to get you started.
 Let's dive in! 🎉